cog-neurophys-lab/dhfun2/README.md

 `dhfun2` uses only 64-bit libraries, it can handle arrays larger than 4 GB and make use of the full available system RAM.

-`dhfun2` is freely available under the MIT license (see the file LICENSE for details).
+`dhfun2` is freely available under the MIT license (see the file LICENSE for details) and contains code and/or ideas from

+- Michael Borisov
+- Joscha Schmiedt (schmiedt@uni-bremen.de)

 Getting started with `dhfun2`
 -----------------------------